What it takes to run Stateful Workloads on Kubernetes: Thinking Beyond Just Storage

 Frameworks such as Helm and Operators try to solve this problem by packaging resources together, but they do not solve it beyond the initial deployment.
 For example, how would one snapshot, clone or backup an entire helm release that spans PersistVolumeClaims, Secrets, ConfigMaps, StatefulSet, Pods, Services etc?
 Or how about snapshotting a web-tier, app-tier and database-tier each deployed separately using 3 different kubectl manifest files or helm charts?

-ROBIN Storage: Manage App+Data as a Single Entity
+Robin Storage: Manage App and Data as a Single Entity

-ROBIN Storage is application-aware.
-The “Application” construct, as defined above, provides the context for all ROBIN Storage operations.
-All lifecycle operations are performed by treating app+data as a single entity.
-For example, when you snapshot a MongoDB application, ROBIN Storage captures the entire application topology and its configuration (i.e., specs of Pod, Service, StatefulSet, Secrets, ConfigMaps, etc), and all data volumes (PersistentVolumeClaims) to create a point-in-time application checkpoint.
+Robin Storage is application-aware.
+The “Application” construct, as defined above, provides the context for all Robin Storage operations.
+All lifecycle operations are performed by treating app and data as a single entity.
+For example, when you snapshot a MongoDB application, Robin Storage captures the entire application topology and its configuration (i.e., specs of Pod, Service, StatefulSet, Secrets, ConfigMaps, etc), and all data volumes (PersistentVolumeClaims) to create a point-in-time application checkpoint.

-By creating the “App+Data” single entity, ROBIN Storage brings advanced data management capabilities to Kubernetes.
+By creating the “App and Data” single entity, Robin Storage brings advanced data management capabilities to Kubernetes.
 It seamlessly integrates with Kubernetes-native administrative tooling such as Helm Charts to register Helm Releases as “Apps”.
-ROBIN Storage provides automated provisioning, point-in-time snapshots, backup and recovery, application cloning, QoS guarantee, and multi-cloud migration for stateful applications on Kubernetes.
+Robin Storage provides automated provisioning, point-in-time snapshots, backup and recovery, application cloning, QoS guarantee, and multi-cloud migration for stateful applications on Kubernetes.